 Not too long after the January 6th insurrection, I became curious about the history of political violence in the United States.
 One of the first events that came to mind was the Draft Riots of 1863.
 Although the New York Draft Riot of July 3 – 5 is infamous as the most deadly and expensive civil disturbance in American history, it is not the only incident of that era.
 Another anti-draft action in that same month was the incident at Holmes County, Ohio.
 Here a handful of relatives of my great-great-grandfather got into an armed showdown with U.S. marshals defending a draft registration officer engaged in enumerating military-age males in the county.
-Frank Gaume’s uncle and a neighbor, Frank’s future father-in-law, went on trial for treason, were found guilty, and later pardoned.
+Frank Gaume’s uncle and a neighbor, Frank’s future father-in-law, went on trial for treason, were found guilty, and later pardoned by President Lincoln.
 I write about this incident in my book, Gathering Leaves.
 From my current research, I found the second major incident of political violence that involved two other branches of my family.
 This incident which occurred on August 6th, 1855, has come to be known as Bloody Monday.
 Many of the things happening in this country today involving anti-immigrant sentiment and voter suppression were at play on that fateful day, 166 years ago.

 In the movie, Gangs of New York, directed by Martin Scorsese, the New York Draft Riot of July 1863 was tied to the long-running Protestant/Catholic feud dating back to the sudden influx of immigrants from Europe in the 1840s.
 These events culminated in a cluster of civil disturbances in the mid-1850s connected to the Know-Nothing political movement.